sixcious/url-incrementer/README.md

   <li>With Special Thanks: <a href="#">@akaustav, Coolio Wolfus, NickMWPrince</a></li>
   <li>Shoutout To: <a href="#">URL Flipper by Kai Liu</a></li>
 </ul>

+... and most of all you for using URLI

 ## License
 <a href="https://github.com/sixcious/url-incrementer/blob/main/LICENSE">View License</a>